isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

 .. note::

-   This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.
+   This library can only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-The commands currently provided by this library are:
+The commands provided by this library are:

 -  ``stat-lease4-get`` - fetches DHCPv4 lease statistics.